-The Episerver Platform has grown considerably since its inception 25 years ago.
+The Optimizely Platform has grown considerably since its inception 25 years ago.
 Now in version 11 for CMS and 13 for Commerce, it has grown from a simple framework for website development into a platform encompassing a vast number of systems, supporting businesses in this age of digital transformation.

-Episerver has recently been named a leader in DXPs (Digital Experience Platforms), extending beyond just a CMS or E-Commerce platform to a platform that allows businesses to put the focus back on the customer, providing a personalized and unified experience across the many touchpoints that are available in this day and age.
-Its size may be daunting, however, so to make understanding the Episerver platform easier, we’ve put together this overview, explaining each component of the platform.
+Optimizely has recently been named a leader in DXPs (Digital Experience Platforms), extending beyond just a CMS or E-Commerce platform to a platform that allows businesses to put the focus back on the customer, providing a personalized and unified experience across the many touchpoints that are available in this day and age.
+Its size may be daunting, however, so to make understanding the Optimizely platform easier, we’ve put together this overview, explaining each component of the platform.

-Episerver CMS
+Optimizely CMS

-For several years now, Episerver has been known to be a leader in the Web Content Management space.
+For several years now, Optimizely has been known to be a leader in the Web Content Management space.
 Just check Forrester and Gartner’s Magic Quadrant.
 Its powerful content management capabilities empower editors to take full control of the website’s content and support them in their day-to-day marketing activities.
 This includes on-page editing, scheduling of content publishing, bulk content authoring, approval workflows, forms, A/B testing, SEO, social media integration and personalization, all via a user-friendly, intuitive UI.
-Episerver also supports headless CMS options for businesses with multiple touchpoints.
+Optimizely also supports headless CMS options for businesses with multiple touchpoints.

-Episerver Commerce
+Optimizely Commerce

-Not only does it have a powerful web content management, Episerver also has very strong e-commerce capabilities (check Gartner’s Magic Quadrant for Digital Commerce).
+Not only does it have a powerful web content management, Optimizely also has very strong e-commerce capabilities (check Gartner’s Magic Quadrant for Digital Commerce).
 It has a very easy to use UI to manage markets, products, pricing, inventory, carts and orders, as well as setting up discounts and promotions.
 It can easily integrate with the usual E-Commerce support systems such as an ERP, PIM, OMS, DAM, payment gateways, marketing automation and so on.
 And it blends well with the CMS capabilities, providing marketers on-page editing abilities for product listing and detail pages and letting them easily manage campaigns, banners and landing pages.

 More reading:

-Episerver Search and Navigation
+Optimizely Search and Navigation

-Previously known as Episerver Find, Episerver also offers an Enterprise search service that’s hosted in the cloud.
+Previously known as Optimizely Find, Optimizely also offers an Enterprise search service that’s hosted in the cloud.
 It can power the website’s search results and autocomplete, as well as be the engine to your product listing pages and news listing pages.
 It has built-in tracking abilities to help content marketers analyze the search performance of the website and optimize these with features like Best Bets, Related Queries, Synonyms, and customized weight boosting.

 More reading:

-Episerver Visitor Intelligence
+Optimizely Visitor Intelligence

 A lot of businesses have abandoned traditional product-driven and business-driven methodologies for a more customer-centric strategy.
 We are in the midst of a revolution where the customer is in the driver’s seat, willing to pay for a better customer experience and abandoning businesses with which they’ve had a poor experience.
 To provide a great experience to the customer, understanding them is key.

-Episerver CDP – Customer Data Platform
+Optimizely CDP – Customer Data Platform

 At the heart of a customer centric platform is where you usually will find a CDP.
 It works behind the scenes to collect and centralize customer data from different touchpoints and make it available to the website so it can provide a unified and personalized experience to the customer.

-Episerver Product Recommendations
+Optimizely Product Recommendations

 While the CMS itself already has personalization capabilities with visitor group criteria including geolocation, pageviews, time of day, and acquisition, all of these are rules-based.
 This means editors and marketers will have to set up these rules to achieve the personalization they want for the website.
 This is great for when the personalization required is simple and the number of rules is manageable.

-However, if your website requires more than just rules and trends, Episerver comes with AI-based personalization capabilities for your website.
+However, if your website requires more than just rules and trends, Optimizely comes with AI-based personalization capabilities for your website.
 It doesn’t require rules to be manually set up by marketers, but rather learns to understand the customer.
 It then provides the customer with a personalized and individualized experience, one that recommends products based on the customer’s interactions with the website.
 This includes visited products, products added to cart, categories visited, and products searched and purchased.
 This does not require interference from a marketer and is all done via machine learning.
-Backed by the Episerver CDP (explained above), Episerver Product Recommendations can also provide a unified experience, being able to recommend products not just based on website behavior, but also on other touchpoints (i.e. offline or in-store experiences).
+Backed by the Optimizely CDP (explained above), Optimizely Product Recommendations can also provide a unified experience, being able to recommend products not just based on website behavior, but also on other touchpoints (i.e. offline or in-store experiences).

-Episerver Email Product Recommendations
+Optimizely Email Product Recommendations

 Individualized experiences should extend beyond just the website and into email communications.
-Episerver Email Product Recommendations provides just that, personalized product recommendations inserted into your email campaigns.
+Optimizely Email Product Recommendations provides just that, personalized product recommendations inserted into your email campaigns.
 Marketers can construct emails around individualized customer product suggestions to provide that unique 1-to-1 messaging which has been proven to significantly increase click-through rates, driving more traffic to the website via email.
 Outside of marketing campaigns, this can also be used in transactional emails as well as triggered messages, covering abandoned basket emails, welcome messages, order confirmation and so on.

-Episerver Marketing Automation
+Optimizely Marketing Automation

-Also known as Episerver Campaign, this can be an addition to your Episerver platform or be used as a standalone marketing automation tool, integrating easily into most CMS, E-Commerce and CRM systems.
+Also known as Optimizely Campaign, this can be an addition to your Optimizely platform or be used as a standalone marketing automation tool, integrating easily into most CMS, E-Commerce and CRM systems.
 It provides marketers with a powerful editor to create anything from one-shot smart campaigns all the way to complex multi-step campaigns.
 It allows the use of several channels, including email communications, print, mobile push and SMS.
-It also seamlessly integrates into Episerver Visitor Intelligence, allowing you to use and target your already created user segments as recipient lists to your campaigns.
+It also seamlessly integrates into Optimizely Visitor Intelligence, allowing you to use and target your already created user segments as recipient lists to your campaigns.
 In addition, it also provides some performance analysis to your campaigns, with reports including KPIs, post-click tracking and visual link analysis.

-Episerver Content Recommendations
+Optimizely Content Recommendations

-Last but not least, Episerver has recently acquired Idio, a tool that has already helped many businesses serve relevant and meaningful content to end users, increasing customer engagement and improving advertising efficiency.
+Last but not least, Optimizely has recently acquired Idio, a tool that has already helped many businesses serve relevant and meaningful content to end users, increasing customer engagement and improving advertising efficiency.
 It has a unique predictive content intelligence engine that uses a rich and deep understanding of a visitor profile and then derives the profile’s interests to be able to serve relevant content recommendations.
 It also provides marketing teams with helpful insights as to which content to create and produce on the website.

 More reading: